How Flexible Is Fiber Optic Cable? Bend Limits, Tolerances & Real Numbers (2026)

 5.4 Crush - Why a Kicked or Pinched Cable May Die Six Months Later

 Crush damage happens when the cable is laterally compressed beyond its rated load.
-Telcordia GR-20-CORE specifies minimum crush strength at 1 500 lbs/ft (21.9 kN/m) for outdoor cables, with recommended sidewall tension at 50% of that.
-The IWCS test data shows damage starting around 200 lbf when pulled across a 6-inch wheel.
+Telcordia GR-20-CORE specifies minimum crush strength at 1 500 lbs/ft (21.9 kN/m) for outdoor cables; field practice typically targets sidewall tension at 50% or less of that limit during duct pulls.
+Published crush test data from industry sources suggests mechanical damage can initiate around 200 lbf when cable is pulled laterally across a narrow surface or sheave edge.

 Visible signs: flattening of the jacket, an oval cross-section where it should be round.
 The cable may pass an OTDR test the day of installation but show creeping attenuation over weeks as the buffer materials cold-flow under sustained pressure.
-This is why a cable that was kicked, stepped on, or had a heavy box stacked on it during construction should be retested at 6 months - see our How to Tell If Your Fiber Optic Cable Is Damaged from Bending field guide.
+This is why a cable that was kicked, stepped on, or had a heavy box stacked on it during construction should be retested at 6 months.

 6. Real-World Flexibility: What This Means in Your Home or Job Site